 Car insurance rates for green vs. gas-powered vehicles

-“An electric car’s higher price tag and more complex equipment mean it may cost more to repair or replace if it’s in an accident, ” explains Tim Derham, CEO at Universal Casualty.
+“An electric car’s higher price tag and more complex equipment mean it may cost more to repair or replace if it’s in an accident, ” says Tim Derham, CEO at Universal Casualty.
 “In addition, there aren’t as many shops with technicians qualified to fix electric vehicles, which means qualified facilities may charge more for repairs because of the specialized training required.”

 Here are a couple of examples: